 One way to curtail our ego is to always apply a student’s mindset.
 Those who consistently achieve greatness exert the greatest humility and admit how little they really know.

 There is no magic formula for how you mix ego and humility, you just know it when you see it.
 However, there are principles that can guide you both can play together.
-As a business leader you are there to serve your people – employees, clients, investors and partners.
+As a business leader, you are there to serve your people – employees, clients, investors, and partners.
 Leaders are always thinking about how they can serve the needs of others and not their own.
-Inviting people to join your vision, invest money, sacrifice their time and trust you with their business is to embrace the responsibility that you are there to serve them.
-Given it starts with you, the entrepreneur must honor their responsibility, embrace the opportunity to serve their people every day.
+Inviting people to join your vision, invest money, sacrifice their time, and trust you with their business is to embrace the responsibility that you are there to serve them.
+Given it starts with you, the entrepreneur must honor their responsibility, and embrace the opportunity to serve their people every day.

-Learning from mistakes is important, celebrate wins is crucial.
-When you celebrate, your brain release dopamine, serotonin and endorphins.
-The brain’s “happy chemicals” – dopamine – surges after you accomplish a goal or feel successful.
+Learning from mistakes is important, and celebrating wins is crucial.
+When you celebrate, your brain release dopamine, serotonin, and endorphins.
+The brain’s “happy chemicals” – dopamine – surge after you accomplish a goal or feel successful.
 On the flip side, low levels of dopamine are connected to procrastination and a lack of work ethic.
 Serotonin reduces anxiety and depression as it contributes to your overall feeling of happiness.
 Thinking of a happy memory can give you a little boost as can getting a bit of sunshine during the day.
 Endorphins give you that feeling of an energy rush.